 The enabler is once again combinatorial innovation.
 It is the ability to rapidly combine innovation that gives rise to disruptive scenarios.
 The visual below reflects this notion of innovation as building blocks.
 There are two parallel paths: the building blocks – some that we see and many more on the horizon.
 Each of these building blocks creates tremendous value in their own right.
 The second path is spawned by the first – these are disruptive scenarios enabled by the combination of building blocks that drives a value creation multiplier effect.
 It has been fascinating to discuss emerging ecosystems, as they expand to enable these scenarios and challenge much of our traditional thinking.

 As with each scenario, connected health drives disruption and an associated set of responses across an evolving ecosystem.
 A common theme with each of these scenarios is an emerging horizontal ecosystem that spans multiple industries and comes together to drive value creation.
-In the context of Connected Health, here is a current snapshot of this emerging ecosystem:

 Let’s look at the potential for disruption, and the possible responses that begin to re-imagine healthcare.

 The potential for disruption is high, but dependent upon many factors.
 Scenario analysis should tap into the collective intelligence of the stakeholder ecosystem to help assess this potential.
 Some examples: